HowToGibbon/PF_exam_summary/PF_exam_summary_HS23.typ

 === Summary
 ]

-#benefit[Flexibility, Command Processor and Controller are implemented independently of Commands]
+#benefit[Flexibility, CP and Controller are implemented independently of Cmds]
-#benefit[Central Command Processor allows addition of services related to Command execution]
+#benefit[Central CP allows addition of services related to Command execution]
-#benefit[Enhances testability, Command Processor can be used to execute regression tests]
+#benefit[Enhances testability, CP can be used to execute regression tests]

 #liability[Efficiency loss due additional indirection]